simsimanmarvin/Type-of-Functions-AVAX/README.md

 Burning Mechanism: Grants token holders the ability to burn their tokens, reducing the overall supply.

+Transfer: Untilization of function of standard ERC-20 so there is no need self-defined fucntion.

 #Deployment and Interaction

 Deploy the contract utilizing Remix or your preferred Ethereum development environment.